Serum globulin electrophoresis

-This test is performed to look at globulin proteins in the blood.
-Identifying the types of globulins can help diagnose certain disorders.
+This test is done to look at globulin proteins in the blood.
+Identifying the types of globulins can help diagnose certain medical problems.

 Globulins are roughly divided into three groups: alpha, beta, and gamma globulins.
 Gamma globulines include various types of antibodies such as immunoglobulins (Ig) M, G, and A.

 Certain diseases are associated with overproduction of immunoglobulins.
-For example, Waldenstrom's macroglobulinemia is a cancer of certain white blood cell that is associated with the overproduction IgM antibodies.
+For example, Waldenstrom macroglobulinemia is a cancer of certain white blood cells that is associated with the overproduction IgM antibodies.

 - Serum globulin: 2.0 to 3.5 g/dL (grams per deciliter)